VIVID-10M: A Dataset and Baseline for Versatile and Interactive Video Local Editing: Experiments

 \textbf{Implementation details.} Our approach builds on the CogVideoX 5B model~\cite{yang2024cogvideox}.
 We train VIVID on VIVID-10M using LoRA~\cite{hu2021lora} at a resolution of $480 \times 720$ for the original video frames, with a LoRA rank of 32.

-\textbf{Baselines.} We evaluate VIVID alongside other video editing models, VideoComposer~\cite{wang2024videocomposer} and COCOCO~\cite{zi2024cococo}, on VIVID-10M-Eval, which comprises three editing tasks: \textit{1) addition, 2) modification,} and \textit{3) deletion}.
+\textbf{Baselines.} We evaluate VIVID on VIVID-10M-Eval, which comprises three editing tasks: \textit{1) addition, 2) modification,} and \textit{3) deletion}.
+For the addition and modification tasks, we select VideoComposer~\cite{wang2024videocomposer} and COCOCO~\cite{zi2024cococo} as the baseline models.
 We modify the local caption for VideoComposer to a global caption to match its training setup.
-Considering that existing video editing models~\cite{wang2024videocomposer,zi2024cococo} do not support deletion tasks, we also include the video inpainting model ProPainter~\cite{zhou2023propainter}.
+For the deletion task, ProPainter~\cite{zhou2023propainter} and DiffuEraser~\cite{li2025diffueraser} are introduced as the baseline models.

 \textbf{Evaluation Metrics.} \textit{(a) Automatic Metric Evaluation}.
 Background Preservation (BP): the L1 distance between the original and edited videos in non-editing regions.
 Text Alignment (TA): the CLIP-score~\cite{zhang2024avid, hessel2023clipscore} of the edited region.
 Temporal Consistency (TC): the cosine similarity between consecutive frames in the CLIP-Image feature space~\cite{zhang2024avid}. \textit{(b) User study}.
 To better align with human perception, we also conduct a user study, where annotators evaluate the edits across BP, TA, TC and Visual Quality (VQ), where VQ reflects the realness and aesthetics of videos.
 The final results are presented as win rates.